-Marriage looks wonderfully endearing to the single individual who has never married, and perhaps to the divorced person who hankers for one thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a challenging work at instances.
+Marriage seems wonderfully endearing to the single man or woman who has never ever married, and probably to the divorced individual who hankers for anything to arrest their longing for companionship or sexual release, but marriage for almost all of us is quite a challenging perform at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so considerably of ourselves into our marriages – which is each a great and a poor thing.
+We carry so significantly of ourselves into our marriages – which is both a very good and a negative point.

-We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not invest as well a lot income, not look for to handle us, that they will want to spend time with us.
-We also bring in expectations of what our partners need to bring to us: their virtues of diligence and moderation and sanctity and kindness – to identify just four.
+We carry in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not devote too much funds, not seek to control us, that they will want to devote time with us.
+We also carry in expectations of what our partners need to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
 We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into aware due to our encroaching annoyance.

 What are the root causes of conflicts, tensions, arguments, misunderstandings, fights and the like between couples?
 Whatever causes you can think of, they all boil down to only one thing – Unfulfilled Expectations.
 Why do I say that?
 Let me explain.

 Whenever, he was really frustrated, he would just disappear.
 He really knew how to hide as a way of protecting.
 The Old Brain knows how to fight.
 How do you fight?
 Argue, yell, out reason, withhold affection, refuse to talk, get passive aggressive, blame, accuse, criticize, etc, etc, etc.